Meet Jaclyn Staubach

 While therapy outcomes cannot be guaranteed, I am committed to showing up consistently, providing a supportive and thoughtful space, and working within my scope to support you throughout the process.

-• There is room to process and be heard, but therapy also involves building insight and implementing evidence-based strategies that support change over time.
+• There is always room to process and be heard, but therapy also involves building insight and implementing evidence-based strategies that support change over time.

 • A willingness to explore patterns, internal experiences, and uncomfortable emotions with curiosity rather than judgment.